eboxr/pie-sky/content/hand-pies/veggie.md

 # product Images
 # first image will be shown in the product page
 images:
-  - image: "images/hand-pies/chicken/chicken1.jpg"
-  - image: "images/hand-pies/chicken/chicken2.jpg"
+  - image: "images/hand-pies/veggie/veggie1.jpg"
 ---

-Chicken, peas, carrots, and gravy
+Mushrooms, carrots, peas and gravy